Exxon Mobil Corporation (XOM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for XOM is $126.65, which is $26.99 above the current price.
-The public float for XOM is 4.07B and currently, short sellers hold a 0.80% ratio of that float.
-The average trading volume of XOM on March 16, 2023 was 16.28M shares.
+The average price point forecasted by analysts for Exxon Mobil Corporation (XOM) is $126.69, which is $27.66 above the current market price.
+The public float for XOM is 4.07B, and currently, short sellers hold a 0.80% ratio of that float.
+The average trading volume of XOM on March 20, 2023 was 15.83M shares.

 XOM’s Market Performance